-TextArea of the JavaFX GUI library, keyboard and mouse input events already covered.
+TextArea of the JavaFX GUI library, keyboard and mouse input events already having been covered.
 With this, on a productive weekend, I guess I can come up with another prototype of the Change Tracking Text Editor, making it the third attempt.
-In parallel, I realized that it would be helpful for the previous other two failed attempts to make a graphical “Change Instructions Navigator”, so it becomes a whole lot easier to reconstruct the individual versions and track down the spots where the recording actually goes wrong.
-I doubt that this will be key to finding the solution, for example by revealing a programming error occurring in a rare constellation, if the problem is related to timing, but it might help to arrive a clearer understanding what the issue is, and the tool will be useful in general as the change instructions recording needs to be replayed and navigated in a granular, selective way, not only reconstructing the last version as the
+In parallel, I realized that it would be helpful for the previous other two failed attempts to make a graphical “Change Instructions Navigator”, so it becomes a whole lot easier to reconstruct the individual versions and hunt down the spots where the recording actually goes wrong.
+I doubt that this will be key to finding the solution, for example by revealing a programming error occurring in a rare constellation, if the problem is related to timing, but it might help to arrive a clearer understanding what the issue is, and the tool will be useful in general as the change instructions recordings need to be replayed and navigated in a granular, selective way, not only reconstructing the last version as the

 change_instructions_executor_1 does.
-It’s clear that the capability to reconstruct every single version (additionally not only on instruction sequence level, but for every individual character event) should be made available to headless workflows in terminal mode, be made programmable for automatization, but the navigator as a GUI component has the objective to hold state for the session and ensure that the version navigation is performed fast, so it might be too expensive to call a stateless workflow that has to reconstruct all versions from the beginning up to the desired one, so the navigator belongs already more along the lines of an integrated change tracking text editor environment.
+It’s clear that the capability to reconstruct every single version (not only on instruction sequence level, but additionally for every individual character event) should be made available to headless workflows in terminal mode, be made programmable for automatization, but the navigator as a GUI component has the objective to hold state for the session and ensure that the version navigation is performed fast, so it might be too expensive to call a stateless workflow that has to reconstruct all versions from the beginning up to the desired one, so the navigator belongs already more along the lines of an integrated change tracking text editor environment.